jdemeuse1204/OR-M-Data-Entities/README.md

 			// NOTES - Deletes the entity from the corresponding table,
 			// returns true if deleted and false if no action taken.
-			// **Looks up the value to delete based on the primary key var contact = new Contact
+			// **Looks up the value to delete based on the primary key

+			// *** For foreign keys, everything will be delete in order var contact = new Contact
 			{
 				Id = 1